-During a recent deployment, I asked some parents what was their best trick for handling bedtime as a solo parent.
+During a recent deployment, I asked some parents their favorite deployment resources for kids.
 To my surprise, several of them responded, ‘United Through Reading.’
 The program allows service members to record a video of themselves reading a book to their children.
 United Through Reading then sends the book and the video to the military family.
 Kids can watch it throughout the deployment any time they are missing their deployed parent– in the morning, while someone is cooking dinner, or at bedtime.
 Not only is it a great way to keep kids connected with their deployed parent, but it gives the parent at home a few minutes of peace too.
 Being able to see a loved one on screen any time you want is a real treasure during deployment.

 Nope, the program is free to US service members.

 5. What book titles can the service members choose?

 You can read whatever you like, and even bring along your own books to ensure you have your child’s favorite titles.
 However, United Through Reading sends quarterly book shipments to our active commands which include 30-40 classic titles for various ages, and we do our best to keep each United Through Reading location library stocked full of great reads for our military kids!